jaspector

 Frankston's building permit ordinance requires a permit before construction or placement of any single-family residence, multiple-family residence, or any building used for business, commercial, manufacturing, storage, or warehousing.
 The ordinance also requires permits for remodeling or repair of those structures.

+Not all construction work requires a permit in Frankston, TX.
 The following work is generally exempt: Above-ground or below-ground pools; Fencing; Replace central heat and air; Replace hot water heater; Driveway repair; Roof repair or installation; Sprinkler system.
+When in doubt, confirm with the local building department before starting work.